 - Delayed puberty

 In the case of adults, symptoms of HGH deficiency may include:

-- Dry or thick skin
+- Dry or thin skin

 - Increased body fat, especially around the waist

 - Male baldness

 - Poor memory